Justin Masterson

 A former All-Star selection, Masterson placed in the top-ten in the American League multiple categories in 2013, including wins, strikeouts, complete games, hits per nine innings pitched, and strikeouts per nine innings pitched.
 He was the first Red Sox pitcher since Fenway Park's 1912 opening to make his first four consecutive starts there and not lose any of them.

 Early life

 Masterson was born in Kingston, Jamaica, where his father served as dean of students at the Jamaica Theological Seminary.
-A few years later, Masterson moved to Fort Wayne, Indiana.
-He attended Beavercreek High School in Beavercreek, Ohio where he first played basketball and baseball as a catcher, pitcher, and first baseman.
-His mother works as a teacher and his father is a pastor.
+Eventually, the family moved to Beavercreek, Ohio, where he attended Beavercreek High School, playing basketball and baseball as a catcher, pitcher, and first baseman.
+His parents are both academics; his mother works as a teacher and his father is a pastor.

 Masterson attended Bethel College in Mishawaka, Indiana, where he played as a starting pitcher.
 While at Bethel, he hit 10 home runs (HR) during his sophomore year.
 He then attended San Diego State University.
 In 2005, Masterson played collegiate summer baseball for the Wareham Gatemen of the Cape Cod Baseball League (CCBL).
 He posted a 1.15 ERA with 39 strikeouts in 31.1 innings pitched.
 In 2017, he was inducted into the CCBL Hall of Fame.